wanghaisheng/responsive-landing-page-starter/content/blog/en/10-learnings-to-help-you-along-your-devrel-career-path.md

 ## Create Your Own Board of Advisors

-When asked about having a mentor or being mentors our speakers all had the same story to share.
+When asked about having a mentor or being mentors our speakers all had a similar story to share.
 Throughout their careers, they've turned connections and friendships they've made into their own board of advisors.
 A collective of people with different skills and expertise who you can reach out to depending on what you need, for advice or just a reality check.
 For Shuba, being able to air a challenge you're facing in a safe space before taking it to your manager can help you become more self-aware when the time comes to have that conversation.
 And as for Jessica's community ties, bringing the outside perspective can help you with what you need in different situations.

 ## Be Your Full Self